xxxprincemaker/recime/README.md

 docker compose up
 ```

-The application will be available at `http://localhost` on port 80.
+The application will be available at `http://localhost`.

 ## API Endpoints